-Part F - Permanent Closure of Public Place
+Part E - Permanent closure of public place

-73. Closure of public places
+61. Closure of public places

-- (1) The Municipality may on own initiative initiate a request to the office of the Surveyor General for the closure of a public place or any portion thereof. - (2) Any member of the public may request the Municipality to initiate a process for closing of a public place.
+- (1) The Municipality may on own initiative initiate a request to the office of the Surveyor General for the closure of a public place or any portion thereof. - (2) Any member of the public may request the Municipality to initiate a process for closing of a public place. - (3) The ownership of the land comprised in any public place or portion thereof that is closed in terms of this section continues to vest in the Municipality unless the Municipality determines otherwise. - (4) The municipal manager may, without complying with the provisions of this Chapter temporarily close a public place- - (a) for the purpose of or pending the construction, reconstruction, maintenance or repair of the public place;

-- (3) The ownership of the land comprised in any public place or portion thereof that is closed in terms of this section continues to vest in the Municipality unless the Municipality determines otherwise. - (4) The municipal manager may, without complying with the provisions of this Chapter temporarily close a public place- - (a) for the purpose of or pending the construction, reconstruction, maintenance or repair of the public place; - (b) for the purpose of or pending the construction, erection, laying, extension, maintenance, repair or demolition of any building, structure, works or service alongside, on, across, through, over or under the public place; - (c) if the street or place is, in the opinion of the municipal manager, in a state dangerous to the public; - (d) by reason of any emergency or public event which, in the opinion of the municipal manager, requires special measures for the control of traffic or special provision for the accommodation of crowds, or - (e) for any other reason which, in the opinion of the municipal manager, renders the temporary closing of the public place necessary or desirable. - (5) The Municipality must notify the Surveyor-General of an approval in terms of subsection (1).
+- (b) for the purpose of or pending the construction, erection, laying, extension, maintenance, repair or demolition of any building, structure, works or service alongside, on, across, through, over or under the public place; - (c) if the street or place is, in the opinion of the municipal manager, in a state dangerous to the public; - (d) by reason of any emergency or public event which, in the opinion of the municipal manager, requires special measures for the control of traffic or special provision for the accommodation of crowds, or - (e) for any other reason which, in the opinion of the municipal manager, renders the temporary closing of the public place necessary or desirable. - (5) The Municipality must notify the Surveyor-General of an approval in terms of subsection (1).

-Part G - Consent Use
+Part F - Consent use

-74. Application for consent use
+62. Application for consent use

-- (1) An applicant may apply to the Municipality for a consent use provided for in the land use scheme in the manner provided for in Chapter 6. - (2) Where the development parameters for the consent use that is being applied for are not defined in an applicable land use scheme, the Municipality must determine the development parameters that apply to the consent use as conditions of approval contemplated in section 54. - (3) A consent use may be granted permanently or for a specified period of time in terms of conditions of approval contemplated in section 54 and the specified period may not exceed five years. - (4) A consent use granted for a specified period of time contemplated in subsection (3) must not have the effect of preventing the property from being utilised in the future for the primary uses permitted in terms of the zoning of the land. - (5) A consent use granted for a specified period as contemplated in subsection (3) lapses after a period of five years from the date that the approval comes into operation if, within that five year period or shorter period- - (a) the consent use is not utilised in accordance with the approval thereof; or - (b) the following requirements are not met: - (i) the approval by the Municipality of a building plan envisaged for the utilisation of the approved use right; and - (ii) commencement with the construction of the building contemplated in subparagraph (i). - (6) If an approval is granted for a period shorter than five years - (a) an applicant may, prior to the lapsing of the period of validity of that approval, apply for an extension of that period, in accordance with the provisions of section 110; and
+- (1) An applicant may apply to the Municipality for a consent use provided for in the land use scheme in the manner provided for in Chapter 6. - (2) Where the development parameters for the consent use that is being applied for are not defined in an applicable land use scheme, the Municipality must determine the development parameters that apply to the consent use as conditions of approval contemplated in section 46. - (3) A consent use may be granted permanently or for a specified period of time in terms of conditions of approval contemplated in section 46. - (4) A consent use granted for a specified period of time contemplated in subsection (3) must not have the effect of preventing the property from being utilised in the future for the primary uses permitted in terms of the zoning of the land. - (5) A consent use contemplated in subsection (1) lapses after a period of five years or the shorter period as the Municipality may determine from the date that the approval comes into operation if, within that five year period or shorter period- - (a) the consent use is not utilised in accordance with the approval thereof; or - (b) the following requirements are not met: - (i) the approval by the Municipality of a building plan envisaged for the utilisation of the approved use right; and - (ii) commencement with the construction of the building contemplated in subparagraph (i). - (6) If the Municipality grants approval for a period shorter than five years, such period together with any extension that the Municipality grants, may not exceed five years.